joebluems/RandomForestVariations/2_tensorflow/README.md

 ### THE SET-UP
 <img align="right" src="../images/jupyter.png" width="200">

-Setup for this example is minimal.
+Setup for this example is minimal, as long as you have the right versions of Python and TensorFlow (see below for the versions I'm using).
 We use the pandas library which makes the data manipulation much easier and further reduces code.
 Below is a quick test to show if you have the right libraries.
 If python complains, use pip install <library>, or have your cluster admin do(or sudo) it for you. <br/>
 <br/>
 Isn't MapR a distributed file system?
 And don't you need special commands to interact with distributed file systems?
 It is but you don't, because MapR's file system is POSIX-compliant.
 You can run any program that work on Linux without modification!
 <br/>